See all articles

 , CEO and co-founder of Codi, San Francisco

-The first time Christelle ever worked out of someone else’s home, she was studying for her Masters.
-She was living and working out of her apartment in California, and kept finding herself distractedly pacing the few steps between her table and her fridge.
+The first time Christelle worked out of someone else’s home, she was studying for her Master’s.
+Living and working from her apartment in California, she found herself constantly pacing between her table and the fridge—unable to focus.

-“I always say that the Codi story started as a network of neighbors working from each other’s homes.
-In every single community in every single neighborhood, there’s a bunch of remote workers, and they naturally form that community.
+“I always say the Codi story started as a network of neighbors working from each other’s homes.
+Every neighborhood has remote workers—they naturally form communities.
 We’re just helping them connect.”

 “Working from home doesn’t work for everyone.
 If you assume that everyone has the right space to work, you can’t create an equitable workplace.”

-“Lots of companies made the assumption that remote work is working from home,” she says.
-“But working from home doesn’t work for everyone — and if you just assume that everyone has the right space to work, you can’t create an equitable workplace.
+“Lots of companies assumed remote work meant working from home,” she says.
+“But that doesn’t work for everyone.
+If you assume everyone has the right space to work, you can’t create an equitable workplace.”

 “I have my digital coworkers and my in-person coworkers,” she says.
-“I tend to work more with the team in New York City, but I actually see more of my coworkers who are based in San Francisco.
-They’re typically engineers and designers.
+“I tend to work more with the team in New York City, but I actually see more of my San Francisco-based colleagues—mostly engineers and designers.”

 “By working in my neighborhood, I’m helping it thrive.”

-Christelle’s walk home winds through her local neighborhood.
-On the way, she listens to podcasts (her favorites, she says, are Redefining HR and How I Built This).
+Christelle’s walk home winds through her local neighborhood, accompanied by her favorite podcasts—Redefining HR and How I Built This.

-“We’re changing how we work — we’re shifting the notion around where we work, and who we work with each day.
-Your neighbors become your new coworkers, you get to share new ideas and talk to people in different fields.
-I think it fuels us as humans.”
+“We’re not just changing how we work—we’re redefining where we work and who we work with.
+Your neighbors become your coworkers.
+You share ideas with people in different fields.
+And that fuels us as humans.”

 Try Claap now